craigwh10/energy-tariff-scheduler/docs/index.md

 Yes they do, the prices are driven by supply and demand throughout the day, such as when people are awake or asleep, or fluctuations in generation such as it being windy during the day leading to cheaper electricity from renewable sources.

-Here's an example of 11 days and a schedule generated from this SDK for Octopus Agile tariff, for a battery being charged under constant load:
+Here's an example of 11 days and a schedule generated from this library for Octopus Agile tariff, for a battery being charged under constant load:

 <img src="schedule.gif" alt="11 days of battery being charged over constant load" />